Collision-Aware Object-Goal Visual Navigation via Two-Stage Deep Reinforcement Learning: Abstract

 \section{Abstract}

-The object goal visual navigation is the task of navigating to a specific target object using egocentric visual observations.
-Recent end-to-end navigation models based on deep reinforcement learning have achieved remarkable performance in finding and reaching target objects.
-However, the collision problem of these models during navigation remains unresolved, since the collision is typically neglected when evaluating the success.
-Although incorporating a negative reward for collision during training appears straightforward, it results in a more conservative policy, thereby limiting the agent's ability to reach targets.
-In addition, many of these models utilize only RGB observations, further increasing the difficulty of collision avoidance without depth information.
-To address these limitations, a new concept---collision-free success is introduced to evaluate the ability of navigation models to find a collision-free path towards the target object.
-A two-stage training method with collision prediction is proposed to improve the collision-free success rate of the existing navigation models using RGB observations.
-In the first training stage, the collision prediction module supervises the agent's collision states during exploration to learn to predict the possible collision.
-In the second stage, leveraging the trained collision prediction, the agent learns to navigate to the target without collision.
-The experimental results in the AI2-THOR environment demonstrate that the proposed method greatly improves the collision-free success rate of different navigation models and outperforms other comparable collision-avoidance methods.
+Object-goal visual navigation aims to reach a specific target object using egocentric visual observations.
+Recent deep reinforcement learning (DRL) approaches have achieved promising success rates but often neglect collisions during evaluation, limiting real-world deployment.
+To address this issue, this letter introduces a collision-aware evaluation metric, namely collision-free success rate (CF-SR), to explicitly measure navigation performance under collision constraints.
+In addition, collision-free success weighted by path length (CF-SPL) is adopted to further evaluate navigation efficiency.
+Furthermore, a two-stage DRL training framework with collision prediction is proposed to improve collision-free navigation performance.
+In the first stage, a collision prediction module is trained by supervising the agent's collision states during exploration.
+In the second stage, leveraging the trained collision prediction, the agent learns to navigate toward target objects while avoiding collision.
+Extensive experiments across multiple navigation models in the AI2-THOR environment demonstrate consistent improvements in both CF-SR and CF-SPL.
+Real-world experiments further validate the effectiveness and generalization capability of the proposed framework.